cnslab-network-security/homework2/task6/README.md

 2. Later, if `user2` views `user1`’s profile, 1 Bitbar will be transferred from `user2` to `attacker`, and `user2`’s profile will be replaced as well, and so on.

 When viewing an infected profile, the number of Bitbars should appear to be 10, regardless of the corresponding user’s true bitbar balance.
 This also applies to the `attacker`.
 Some tips as to how to display the Bitbars for infected profiles and for building your attack:
-* Infected profiles displaying 10 Bitbars immediately, instead of counting up to 10, is acceptable.
+* There is no problem if infected profiles display 10 Bitbars immediately instead of counting up to 10.
-* The number of Bitbars the worm displays for infected users counting up to 10 is acceptable.
+* There is no problem if the number of Bitbars the worm displays for infected users counts up to 10.
-* However, setting the count to 100 and then reducing it to 10, for example, is not acceptable.
+* There IS a problem if, for example, the count is first set to 100, and then set to 10.
-* A newly infected user only seeing the exploit text in their profile after logging out and back in again is acceptable.
+* There is no problem if a newly-infected user only sees the exploit text in their profile after they have logged out and logged back in again.
-* Triggering the exploit when the attacker sees their own infected profile is acceptable.
+* There is no problem if the exploit is triggered when the attacker sees their own infected profile.

 The transfer and application should be reasonably quick (under 15 seconds).
 During that time, the grader will not click anywhere.
 During the transfer and replication process, the browser’s location bar should remain at: `http://localhost:3000/profile?username=x` where `x` is the user whose profile is being viewed.
 The visitor should not see any extra graphical user interface elements (e.g. frames), and the user whose profile is being viewed should appear to have 10 Bitbars.